uozuAho/note_searcher/readme.md

 - docs: add better subtitle than 'searches notes' in marketplace text
 - improve: activate extension immediately if already enabled in current dir (don't wait for activation events)
+- bug: Words separated by slashes aren’t indexed eg. blah/boop, search for boop, not found
 - feature: configurable new note directory
     - if not set, use current behaviour
     - set in dotfile???